Press and Publications

 Dimitris Bertsimas, Jean Pauphilet and Bart Van Parys

-To appear in Statistical Science, 2020
+Statistical Science, 2020

 This paper develops an extremely scalable heuristic for solving the Optimal Feature Selection problem that is significantly faster than the original approach, without sacrificing performance.